mariohevia/mariohevia.github.io/_posts/2025-05-02-flood-detection.md

 ### Results

 After training, the model showed promising results on the validation set.
 I still needed to evaluate it on the test set, as the models were selected based on their validation performance.
-Using IoU, Dice, and accuracy as metrics, the model achieved an average IoU of 89.99%, Dice score of 94.73%, and accuracy of 99.56%.
+Using IoU, Dice, and accuracy as metrics, the model achieved an average IoU of 89.99%, a Dice score of 94.73%, and an accuracy of 99.56%.
 These results indicate strong performance in both segmentation quality and pixel-wise classification.
-Interestingly, the model appears to outperform what is reported in [Polushko et al. (2024)](https://arxiv.org/abs/2407.05007) and [Polushko et al. (2025)](https://arxiv.org/abs/2504.20203); however, since these papers do not share their code, it's difficult to inspect what changes may have led to the performance difference.
+Interestingly, the model appears to outperform what is reported in [Polushko et al. (2024)](https://arxiv.org/abs/2407.05007) and [Polushko et al. (2025)](https://arxiv.org/abs/2504.20203); however, since these papers do not share their code, it’s difficult to determine what changes may have led to the performance difference.

 Once again, the code for testing is fairly straightforward, so I will not explain it.
 But, I will share an image showing the predicted mask (middle) versus the real mask (right).